Result visualization¶

 ¶

 This script allows you to visualize bitflips and group them per DQ pad.
 Pads themselves are grouped using colors to differentiate modules.
-Using this script you can visualize and check which module is failing the most.
+With this script, you can visualize and check which module is failing the most.

-By default it shows you mean bitflips across all attacks with standard deviation.
+By default, it displays mean bitflips across all attacks with standard deviation.

 or hw_rowhammer.py